Christian Navarro

 Christian Lee Navarro (born August 21, 1991) is an American actor known for playing Tony Padilla in the Netflix series 13 Reasons Why.
 He also had a recurring role in the HBO series Vinyl as he works on other movie projects such as Can You Ever Forgive Me? which was released in 2018.

 Early life

-Navarro was born and raised in Bronx, New York and is of Puerto Rican descent.
+Navarro was born and raised in The Bronx borough of New York City and is of Puerto Rican descent.

+Career

-He began acting in 2005 at the age of 14.
-Initially, he had to struggle for work, starring in commercials and low budget films.
-His first film was Day of the Dead 2: Contagium.
+Navarro's first film was Day of the Dead 2: Contagium (2005).
 In 2007, he appeared in one episode of Law and Order: Criminal Intent.
 He also had roles in various TV series, such as Blue Bloods, Taxi Brooklyn, and The Affair.
-Christian kept appearing in different television series until he landed a recurring role in the TV series Vinyl.
-He was also selected for the role of John White in the film Run It.
-In 2015, Navarro got a role in a TV series named Rosewood.
+He was also selected for the role of John White in the film Run It (2009).

+In 2015, Navarro appeared in the pilot for the Rosewood TV series.
+In 2016, Navarro landed a recurring role in the TV series Vinyl.
 His big break came in 2017 when he landed the role of Tony Padilla in 13 Reasons Why.
+He also had roles in films such as Bushwick (2017) and Can You Ever Forgive Me?
+(2018).
+In 2018, the actor received the Rising Star Award at the San Diego International Film Festival.
+In 2021, he starred in the romantic comedy The List.
+Then in 2022, he appeared in the supernatural horror film Prey for the Devil.

+In 2023, he appeared as a guest player in the third campaign of the actual play web series Critical Role.
+Then in 2024, he starred in the actual play podcast Godkiller: Oblivion as Plenus Eutoches.
+Rascal noted that the actual play "was nominated at a number of festivals on the Audio Fiction World Cup circuit" and won "Best Ensemble Cast at the LA Webfest".
+Navarro was also nominated for "Best Player Character Performance in an Actual Play (Podcast)" at the 2024 New Jersey WebFest.